mpoiriert/data-tester/docs/advance/reusable-test-callable.rst

 And now you can use it to test the *data* of one user:

 .. literalinclude:: ../../test/ExampleTest.php
-   :name: advance-example-test-with-class-callable
+   :name: example-test-with-class-callable
-   :caption: Advance Example: Test With Class Callable
+   :caption: Example: Test With Class Callable
    :emphasize-lines: 8
    :start-after: //example-start: TestWithClassCallable
    :end-before: //example-end: TestWithClassCallable